-Citizen science is the collaboration between members of the public and researchers to carry out scientific projects and collect information for ongoing studies.
-As part of its mission of protecting our oceans through science and advocacy, Pacific Whale Foundation engages the public in a number of citizen science initiatives.
-These initiatives not only build awareness of key issues relating to marine conservation and wildlife protection, they also promote a greater commitment to creating positive change.
+Citizen science is the vital collaboration between researchers and the public to execute scientific projects and collect information for ongoing studies.
+As part of our mission to protect the ocean through science and advocacy, Pacific Whale Foundation engages the public in a number of citizen science initiatives.
+These initiatives build awareness of key issues relating to marine conservation and wildlife protection while inspiring a greater commitment to create positive change.

-For our citizen science projects, volunteers collect data which supplements the research being conducted by our scientists and research team.
-This crowdsourcing approach enhances the capacity of our research efforts and serves as a means of engaging the public in science.
-Our current citizen projects are below:YOU CAN HELP
+For our citizen science projects, volunteers collect data that supplements research conducted by our scientists and research team.
+This crowdsourcing approach enhances our research efforts and serves as a means of engaging the public in science.
+Our current citizen projects include the following:YOU CAN HELP

 Our thoughts go out to all that are being impacted by COVID-19.
 With a team dedicated to our response to this pandemic, we are meeting regularly to ensure the continuation of programs and services that allow our mission work to continue.